mvolkmann/blog/src/smalltalk.md

 THIS WORKS!

-To run Smalltalk programs that are command-line utilities, apps, and servers, use the Smalltalk virtual machine that is bundled inside the macOS app `CuisVM.app` that is included in the Cuis-Smalltlk-Dev GitHub repository.
+To run Smalltalk programs that are command-line utilities, apps, and servers, use the Smalltalk VM that is bundled inside the macOS app `CuisVM.app` that is included in the Cuis-Smalltlk-Dev GitHub repository.
-This is actually a Squeak virtual machine.
+This is actually a Squeak VM.

 Squeak VMs can also be obtained from
 <a href="https://github.com/OpenSmalltalk/opensmalltalk-vm"